-- The application window will open on March 9, 2020 at 8:00 a.m. and close on March 23, 2020.
-The online application is a two-step process and will be available on the Huntsville City Schools website under the School Readiness department.
-If you are not able to access the online application, please contact any elementary school for assistance or the readiness department (256-428-6886).
+- The application window will open on March 1, 2022 at 8:00 a.m. and close on March 31, 2022 at 5:00 p.m.
+The online application is a two-step process and will be available on the Huntsville City Schools website under the School Readiness Department.
+If you are unable to access the online application, please contact the School Readiness office (256-428-6886) for assistance.

-- Huntsville City Schools uses a computerized selection program to randomly select children for the Pre-K program.
+- Huntsville City Schools uses an automated selection program to randomly select children for the Pre-K program.

 - The program gives priority to children based on at-risk factors and other eligibility criteria identified by Huntsville City Schools.

-- You must reside in Huntsville and can only be selected for the school zone in which the child lives.
+- All Pre-K students must reside in Huntsville and can only be selected for the school zone in which the child lives.

-- If selected, parents will be notified via email of provisional acceptance usually within two weeks after the initial application process closes (tentatively, March 23-27-20).
+- If selected, parents will be notified via email of Provisional Acceptance usually within two weeks after the initial application process closes.